Annual Percentage Rate (APR):

 A legal document that gives another person the legal authority to act on a person’s behalf (often in a limited capacity).

-The amount borrowed and the amount on which interest is typically calculated.
+The amount borrowed and the amount on which Interest/fees/charges is typically calculated.

 A consumer-first principle, aimed at helping borrowers make informed financial decisions.
 This is typically achieved by helping the consumer understand the financial risks of borrowing money and encouraging consumers to use loan products responsibly.

-A credit product where a consumer can repeatedly access their available credit up to a certain approved limit as long as their account is open and any required minimum payments are made on time.
-Unlike closed-end credit products such as payday loans and installment loans, this type of credit does not have a fixed number of payments.
-The MoneyKey Line of Credit is a type of revolving credit.
+A form of Credit where if approved, a borrower can repeatedly access funds from their available credit as long as their account is open and any required Minimum Payments are made on time.
+Unlike closed-end credit products such as Payday Loans and Installment Loans, this type of credit does not have a fixed number of payments.
+The Lines of Credit offered through MoneyKey are types of revolving credit.

 Secure Socket Layer (SSL):